Why a Strong Immune System Matters and How to Strengthen Yours

 Citrus Fruits

 Citrus fruits, including oranges, grapefruits, lemons, and limes, are renowned for their high vitamin C content.
-Vitamin C is a potent antioxidant that supports the production of white blood cells, crucial defenders in the immune system.
+Vitamin C is a potent antioxidant that supports the production of white blood cells, crucial defenders of the immune system.
 Antioxidants help neutralise free radicals, which can cause cellular damage that triggers many health issues.
 These fruits also contain flavonoids, compounds with anti-inflammatory properties, further enhancing their immune-boosting potential.
 Incorporating citrus fruits into the diet provides a refreshing and tasty way to ensure the body receives an ample supply of this essential vitamin, boosting the overall resilience of the immune system.

 Berries

-Berries, such as strawberries, blueberries, blackberries, and raspberries, are important sources of anthocyanins and quercetin.
-Anthocyanins and quercetin help combat oxidative stress in the body, reduce inflammation, and support immune function.
+Berries, such as strawberries, blueberries, blackberries, and raspberries, are essential sources of anthocyanins and quercetin.
+Anthocyanins and quercetin help combat oxidative stress in the body, reduce inflammation and support immune function.
 Anthocyanins in berries boost the immune system by supporting the function of cytokines, which control the inflammatory response.
-Berries can also boost the growth and multiplication of beneficial bacteria in the gut.
-The beneficial bacteria can then boost the activity of natural killer and phagocytic immune cells and improve the activity of other immune cells, such as T cells.
-The rich variety of vitamins and minerals found in colourful fruits contributes to a nutrient profile that boosts the immune system.
-The diverse range of phytochemicals present in these fruits provides a host of immune-boosting benefits, making them not only delicious additions to the diet but also powerful immune-boosting agents.
+Berries can also increase the growth and multiplication of beneficial bacteria in the gut.
+The beneficial bacteria can then enhance the activity of natural killer and phagocytic immune cells, as well as improve the function of other immune cells, such as T cells.

 Leafy Green Vegetables